t-kuha/tf_on_zynq/README.md

 # tf_on_zynq

-Build TensorFlow for Zynq MPSoC
+Build TensorFlow for Zynq MPSoC (Based on [lhelontra/tensorflow-on-arm](https://github.com/lhelontra/tensorflow-on-arm.git) )

 - How to use: